mkwatson/webcore-extension/README.md

 - Ensure the referenced package (`packages/shared`) is built (`pnpm --filter shared build`) as it generates necessary type definitions.
 - Clear the Parcel cache (`rm -rf .parcel-cache`) if you encounter persistent resolution issues after configuration changes.
 - Verify the `package.json` (`name`, `types`, `source`, `files` fields) and `src/index.ts` (re-exporting types) in the shared package are correctly configured.

+## Monorepo Build & Typecheck

+Before running, testing, or deploying any package, always run:

+    pnpm typecheck

+This ensures all TypeScript project references (like @webcore/shared) are built in the correct order and all shared types are up to date.
+For a full build of all packages, you can also run:

+    pnpm build

+This workflow is enforced in CI and is recommended for all contributors.
+If you build the backend directly, a prebuild script ensures the shared package is built first, but using the root scripts is the most robust and consistent approach.

+### Linting and TypeScript Tooling Notes

+During development, we encountered linting challenges related to TypeScript version compatibility and mock types:

+1. **Problem:** The project uses TypeScript 5.8.3, which is newer than the version officially supported by the installed `@typescript-eslint/parser` and `@typescript-eslint/eslint-plugin` (v7.x).
+While updates were applied, a warning persists.

+2. **Symptom:** Initially, `@ts-expect-error` comments were used to suppress `no-explicit-any` errors needed for mocking the Bedrock `AsyncIterable` stream type in backend tests (`packages/backend/api/chat.test.ts`).
+However, the linter (possibly due to the TS version mismatch or a subtle bug) sometimes flagged these valid `@ts-expect-error` directives as "unused", causing lint failures.

+3. **Decision:** To ensure reliable linting and maintainability, we switched from `@ts-expect-error` to standard ESLint inline disable comments (`// eslint-disable-next-line @typescript-eslint/no-explicit-any`) for these specific mock type assertions.
+We also addressed other linting issues by using similar disable comments for intentionally unused variables in destructuring patterns.

+4. **Rationale:** This approach is:
+   - Robust against tooling interaction issues
+   - Explicitly targets only the necessary lines
+   - Clearly documents the intent (allowing `any` specifically for complex mock types)
+   - Semantically appropriate for the different use cases (type assertions vs. unused variables)

+5. **Future Improvement:**
+   - Periodically update `@typescript-eslint` packages as they improve compatibility with newer TypeScript releases
+   - Consider stricter typing for mocks if feasible in future versions
+   - When Jest/testing setups support more precise types for mock streams, consider removing the `any` type assertions
+   - Configure ESLint more precisely for test files (potentially with different rules) if test-specific patterns persist

+## Future Optimizations & Architectural Notes

+- **Current Approach:**
+  The extension always sends the current page contents and full chat history with every user message.
+This is stateless, robust, and ideal for serverless/Edge environments, but can lead to larger payloads as conversations grow.

+- **Potential Future Optimizations:**
+  - Only send page contents once per session, or when the page changes.
+  - Move to a stateful backend to manage chat history and context, reducing payload size.
+  - Implement smarter truncation or summarization of chat history to stay within model context limits.
+  - Explore caching, compression, or deduplication of repeated context.
+  - Revisit third-party streaming helpers/libraries as they mature.
+  - Monitor and optimize for performance and cost as usage scales.

+- **Rationale:**
+  These optimizations can improve performance, reduce costs, and enable richer features, but add complexity and may require backend state or new infrastructure.